-A broad definition of self respect could be interpreted as having pride and confidence in yourself and behaving with grace, honour and dignity.
+A broad definition of self-respect could be interpreted as having pride and confidence in yourself and behaving with grace, honor, and dignity.

 An inflated ego may be borne from too much self-esteem, or when you realized just how important and special you are inspired by mental imbalances.
 People with a huge ego sometimes feel unequal to others, because deep inside, they feel worthless and undeserving of respect.